larryhenryjr/Openstreetmap-Data-Wrangling-Project/project_report.md

 ```

-These results confirmed my suspicion that this metro extract would perhaps be more aptly named “Dallas/Fort Worth Metropolitan Area” for its inclusion of surrounding cities in the sprawl.
+<blockquote>These results confirmed my suspicion that this metro extract would perhaps be more aptly named “Dallas/Fort Worth Metropolitan Area” for its inclusion of surrounding cities in the sprawl.</blockquote>

 ## Converting the Data into CSV Files

 After the cleaning was completed, CSV files were created from the cleaned data in the OSM files using python script __csv-to-db.py__.
-The CSV files are namely nodes.csv, nodes_tags.csv, ways.csv,
-ways_tags.csv and ways_nodes.csv.
+The CSV files are namely nodes.csv, nodes_tags.csv, ways.csv, ways_tags.csv and ways_nodes.csv.

 Afterwards, the csv files were imported into a database called __irving_texas.db__ as tables with the names as nodes, nodes_tags, ways, ways_tags and ways_nodes.
-Here is the following
+Here is the following DBMS schema.
-DBMS schema.

 ```sql
 schema = {